 I am a doctoral candidate in Management at Harvard Business School.
-I study how individuals in teams collaborate across professional and demographic boundaries.
-A major barrier to collaboration is power.
-To understand how team members can change the power structures in which they are embedded, I use longitudinal inductive methods to examine the micro-processes that unfold in organizational teams.
-In the lab, I study team members’ multicultural experience and teams’ interaction patterns to understand their relationship with performance.
-I also explore the factors that lead people outside the team to perceive the team as successful.
-I bridge field and lab methods in the tradition of full-cycle organizational research, which allows me to explore the multifaceted and complex underpinnings of teams, power, and collaboration.
+I study how individuals in teams collaborate despite power differences due to professional and demographic boundaries.
+I use longitudinal inductive field methods to examine the micro-processes people use to challenge traditional power structures in teams to facilitate improved collaboration.
+In the lab, I study the influence of multicultural experience and diversity on team members’ interactions and performance.
+I also explore the factors that influence perceptions of team success.
+Taking a multi-method approach, I explore and test the multifaceted and complex underpinnings of teams, power, and collaboration.

 My dissertation is based on a 31-month longitudinal inductive study of “change teams” in primary health care clinics.
 These teams were specifically charged with moving their organization from a hierarchical structure to a more team-based structure.
 Through close observation of their weekly team meetings, coupled with extensive interviews and examination of archival data, I identify the in situ moments in a team’s life when members provide information that could, over time, undermine taken-for-granted assumptions about power distribution.
-This dissertation extends and generates theory about power, empowerment, and heterarchy (power transitions) in teams.
+My dissertation extends and generates theory about power, voice, and power transitions in teams.
 It also has practical implications for how team members experience and engage with power differences, how they alter power structures in their own teams, and how they can help their organizations engage more fluidly with power.

 Committee: Jeff Polzer (chair), Leslie Perlow, Andrew Knight, Heidi Gardner, Sara Singer